Warszawa Aleje Jerozolimskie railway station

 Warszawa Aleje Jerozolimskie railway station is a railway station in the Ochota district of Warsaw, Poland.
 The station is built on a viaduct of Aleje Jerozolimskie.
-It handles trains from Warszawska Kolej Dojazdowa, from Warszawa Śródmieście WKD to Grodzisk Mazowiecki Radońska and Milanówek Grudów, and Koleje Mazowieckie, from Warszawa Wschodnia via to Góra Kalwaria and Skarzysko Kamienna.
-The platforms for the Warszawska Kolej Dojazdowa were built in 1974 as part of the realignment of the route into central Warsaw.
-The platforms for Koleje Mazowieckie trains were added in 2008.
+It handles trains from Warsaw Commuter Railway, from Warszawa Śródmieście WKD to Grodzisk Mazowiecki Radońska and Milanówek Grudów, and Masovian Railways, from Warszawa Wschodnia via to Góra Kalwaria and Skarzysko Kamienna.
+The platforms for the Warsaw Commuter Railway were built in 1974 as part of the realignment of the route into central Warsaw.
+The platforms for Masovian Railways trains were added in 2008.